Flies, Flies Everywhere! What's With The Winged Invasion In Chicago? An Expert Has Some Ideas

-CHICAGO (CBS) — Even with this weekend’s unseasonably cold weather, you may have gotten your Memorial Day Weekend picnic in.
+CHICAGO (CBS) — Even with this past weekend’s cool weather, you may have gotten your Memorial Day Weekend picnic in.

-But did you spend it swatting away flies?READ MORE: Chicago Weather: Clouds Linger Monday Night, Warming Trend Continues
+But did you spend it swatting away flies?READ MORE: Lollapalooza Announces Daily Lineup, Single-Day Tickets On Sale At Noon

 We heard from many viewers who said they are seeing more of the bugs in bigger numbers.
 CBS 2’s Marie Saavedra asked an expert why this is happening.